sakthimurugane/k8s-exercises/e16-install-kubeadm/README.md

 EOF
 ```

+🌉 What is br_netfilter?

+    br_netfilter is a Linux kernel module.

+    It enables bridge network traffic to be visible to iptables rules.

+    This is critical for Kubernetes networking (especially when using kube-proxy in iptables mode and CNI plugins).

+Without br_netfilter, Kubernetes might not see traffic between pods on the same node (since Linux bridges bypass iptables by default).

 ```bash
 cat <<EOF | sudo tee /etc/sysctl.d/k8s.conf
 net.bridge.bridge-nf-call-ip6tables = 1
 net.bridge.bridge-nf-call-iptables = 1
 EOF
 ```

+🌉 What do these sysctl settings mean?

+    Parameter	Value	Purpose

+    net.bridge.bridge-nf-call-ip6tables	1	Ensures IPv6 traffic on Linux bridges is passed to ip6tables for filtering.

+    net.bridge.bridge-nf-call-iptables	1	Ensures IPv4 traffic on Linux bridges is passed to iptables for filtering.

 ```bash
 sudo sysctl --system